Benchmarks

 Why is JSON-Render heavier than expected?

 Vercel JSON-Render encodes each element as a separate {"op":"add","path":"/elements/id","value":{...}} line.
 The op, path, value, type, props, and children keys repeat for every node.
-For deeply nested UIs (dashboards, pricing pages), the structural repetition accumulates significantly — averaging 2.1× the tokens of OpenUI Lang across our scenarios.
+For deeply nested UIs (dashboards, pricing pages), the structural repetition accumulates significantly — up to 3.0× the tokens of OpenUI Lang across our scenarios.

 Reproducing the Benchmark